Calculating your employment entitlements

 Payments in lieu of notice

-Where it is not possible to give sufficient paid notice before employment ends, employees can be paid full or part payments in lieu of statutory notice.
+Where it is not possible to give sufficient paid notice before employment ends, or if the notice period was worked and not paid, employees can be paid full or part payments in lieu of statutory notice.
 In Alf’s case, he was entitled to 12 weeks paid notice based on his 16 years’ service.

 - At a salary of £26,000 per annum, Alf would be owed £6000 statutory notice pay (12 weeks at £500) if he didn’t receive any paid notice, which would also be subject to tax and NI deductions.